 Row your boat (all at once), 2010 - ongoing, HD video with audio, 9 sec.

-I have been singing "Row your boat" into a video camera everyday since 2010.
-Each day’s contribution is assembled into a master video that chronologically strings the segments together, forming the song anew.
-For Row your boat (all at once), the videos were digitally combined to play together and all at once in aggregate form.
+I have been singing "Row your boat" into a video camera every day since 2010.
+A piece of each day’s contribution is assembled into a master video that chronologically strings the segments together, forming the song anew.
+For Row your boat (all at once), the videos were compiled into a single, multi-layered rendition.